PrestaShop/prestashop.github.io/news/_posts/2015-07-16-introducing-new-branching-model-prestashop.markdown

 #### Why `1.6` branch is still out there ?

 We still have a lot of pull requests open on 1.6 branch and GitHub will close all PR if we delete this branch.
 Unfortunalty we cannot change the target branch of an open pull request.
-We are manully porting each PR onto _develop_ branch.
+We are manually porting each PR onto _develop_ branch.

 **Please do not use 1.6 branch**

-#### How can I can easily setup my git ?

-Good question !
-I'm glad you asked.
-I recently wrote a little how-to about configuring your git, you may want to give it a look.
-LINK
+#### I want to change wording, is it a bug fix ?

+Fait ce que ce tu veux personne comprend... :troll:

+#### What about the modules ?

+We'll keep the current way to work with modules.
+We use only 2 branches _master_ for stable release and _dev_ for work in progress.

+If you want to **contribute to a module, make your pr on dev branch.** Also, you should not update the version number in your PR.

+#### What's the point of _master_ branch ?

+As of today we merge the latest stable release into master.
+Some of our internal tools still rely on this branch.
+Its future is unsure though, I wouldn't recommend to use it.

+## To go further

+It you want to go further with branching model you must read the legendary article from nvie.com: [a-successful-git-branching-model](http://nvie.com/posts/a-successful-git-branching-model/).
+The schemes

+Also I particularily enjoyed Symfony's versioning strategy and branching model.
+Fabien Potencier (Founder of Symfony) [speaks about it in a keynote](https://youtu.be/pAFdmBxmt5Y?t=10m30s), unfortunately it's in French.
+You can find similar information in english [in this video](https://www.youtube.com/watch?v=pAFdmBxmt5Y&feature=youtu.be&t=10m30s).